RavensbourneWebMedia/Interactive-Narratives/sessions/01/readme.md

 ### Characters

 * The foundations of your story
-* They need to be believeable
+* They need to be believable
 * They need to be consistent
 * They need to be able to grow
 * They need to be interesting